-The Fremont Canyon and Cardwell stretch of the North Platte River is defined as the section between Pathfinder Reservoir and Alcova Reservoir.
-In the past 10 years, minimum flows (72cfs), have been established courtesy of the Wyoming Game and Fish Department and Wyoming Fly Casters.
+Fremont Canyon and the Cardwell (meadow) stretch of the North Platte River represent the section between Pathfinder Reservoir and Alcova Reservoir.
+In the past 10 years, minimum flows (72 cfs), have been established courtesy of the Wyoming Game and Fish Department and Wyoming Fly Casters.

-Due to the minimum flows implementation, abundant bug life and intimate nature of this tailwater, it has been increasingly popular with anglers and is truly a world-class fishery.
-This particular fishery has both rainbow and brown trout with most recent population estimates (2013), courtesy Wyoming Game and Fish, being 248 browns and 947 rainbows per mile, respectively.
+Due to the minimum flow implementation, abundant bug life and the intimate nature of this tailwater, it has become increasingly popular.
+This particular fishery has both rainbow and brown trout with most recent population estimates of 150 fish per mile, with 3:1 rainbows to browns.

-There are not as many trout in this section, but plenty for the small size of the stream.
 Cardwell is a technical place to fish simply because the fish are not easy to catch.
 However, you can fish this water without getting your feet wet and there are very few obstacles to interfere with casting.
-Rainbow trout make up a majority of the population for Fremont Canyon fishing, but all species grow to incredible size in the canyon.
+Rainbow trout make up a majority of the population for Fremont Canyon fishing, but all species—including browns and cutthroat trout—grow to incredible size in both the canyon and meadow sections.

 Midges, baetis, caddis and tricos are the primary hatches at Cardwell and Fremont Canyon.
-PMDs and sallies also occur here but not with the frequency or size of the other hatches.
-Aside from these hatches-scuds, leeches, crayfish, annelids and small forage fish round out the diet for Cardwell and Fremont Canyon trout.
+PMDs and sallies also occur here but not with the frequency of the other hatches.
+Aside from these hatches, scuds, leeches, crayfish, annelids and small forage fish round out the diet for Cardwell and Fremont Canyon trout.

-As with both the Grey Reef and Miracle Mile sections of the North Platte, Cardwell and Fremont offer fantastic fishing year-round.
-That being said, nymphing is the most productive technique on a daily basis.
-While you can nymph all year long, the dry fly fishing and streamer fishing can be some of the best in the whole North Platte system.
-The dry fly fishing can be consistent when there are baetis, caddis, tricos, and midges present.
+Similar to both Grey Reef and the Miracle Mile, Cardwell and Fremont offer fantastic year-round fishing.
+That said, nymphing is the most productive technique on a daily basis.
+While you can nymph all year long, the dry-fly and streamer fishing can be incredible.
+Dry-fly action is best when there are baetis, caddis, tricos or midges present.
 Concentrate on the flats in the Cardwell section when the fish are looking up.
-The boulders, deeps pools, and the tailouts hide some aggressive trout waiting to eat your streamer, especially on the cloudy days.
+When they’re not, the pocketwater, deep pools, and tailouts hide some aggressive trout waiting to smash your streamer—especially on cloudy days.

-As the river leaves Pathfinder Dam it makes its way through a small canyon-before entering what is known as Cardwell.
+As the river leaves Pathfinder Dam it makes its way through a small canyon before entering what is known as Cardwell.
 Approximately 1.2 miles in length, this section of the North Platte meanders through the valley floor and would be best characterized as a meadow stream.
-Pocket water, riffles, seams and small pools make up the Cardwell section of the North Platte.
-Access is allowed on both sides of the river and it is very wading friendly.
+Pocketwater, riffles, seams and small pools characterize the Cardwell section.
+Access is allowed on both sides of the river and it is a very wade-friendly environment.

-Fremont canyon is located immediately downstream of Pathfinder Reservoir, just 10 miles from The Reef Fly Shop.
+Fremont Canyon is located immediately downstream of Pathfinder Reservoir, just 10 miles from The Reef Fly Shop.
 The most scenic access is via Kortes Road in Alcova, Wyoming.
-After driving through some very interesting geological formations along Kortes Road you will come to a fork in the road.
-A large road sign will direct you to the left for Miracle Mile or to the right for Fremont Canyon and Pathfinder Reservoir.
-Merge right and you will drive toward The Cardwell Access area.
+After driving through remarkable geological formations along Kortes Road you will come to a fork.
+A large road sign directs you to the left for Miracle Mile or to the right for Fremont Canyon and Pathfinder Reservoir.
+Head right and you’ll drive toward The Cardwell Access area.